Glottochronology: Methodology

-Word list

 The original method of glottochronology presumed that the core vocabulary of a language is replaced at a constant (or constant average) rate across all languages and cultures and so can be used to measure the passage of time.
 The process makes use of a list of lexical terms and morphemes which are similar to multiple languages.

 Lists were compiled by Morris Swadesh and assumed to be resistant against borrowing (originally designed in 1952 as a list of 200 items, but the refined 100-word list in Swadesh (1955) is much more common among modern day linguists).

 The core vocabulary was designed to encompass concepts common to every human language such as personal pronouns, body parts, heavenly bodies and living beings, verbs of basic actions, numerals, basic adjectives, kin terms, and natural occurrences and events.
 Through a basic word list, one eliminates concepts that are specific to a particular culture or time period.
 It has been found through differentiating word lists that the ideal is really impossible and that the meaning set may need to be tailored to the languages being compared.
 Word lists are not homogenous throughout studies and they are often changed and designed to suit both languages being studied.
 Linguists find that it is difficult to find a word list where all words used are culturally unbiased.
 Many alternative word lists have been compiled by other linguists and often use fewer meaning slots.

 The percentage of cognates (words with a common origin) in the word lists is then measured.
 The larger the percentage of cognates, the more recently the two languages being compared are presumed to have separated.